BDC Hamburger Icon

 • Your business will have to operate with a smaller workforce.
 When you choose not to fill a vacant position, you’re putting additional pressure on the remaining members of your team to compensate for the loss and take on additional responsibilities.

-• Team members may be unable to manage the overflow of work.
+• Team members may struggle to manage the increased workload.
 Junior workers who lack the necessary training and experience to take over for a more senior employee or those who juggle too many responsibilities could struggle to cover the additional work.

 • Attrition can be costly.
 Unexpected attrition for specialized roles or positions that rely on existing client-employee relationships can be difficult and expensive to overcome.